VoicingAI/ParlerVoice/README.md

 - We are iterating on description phrasing to improve naturalness and controllability.

 ## 🧑 Named speakers for consistency
 We assign human‑readable names to 85 speakers to improve style and identity consistency across generations.
-Use names directly in captions, e.g., “Connor … speaks with a professional tone…”.
+Use names directly in captions, e.g., "Connor … speaks with a professional tone…".

-American — Male
+**American — Male**

 | Name    |
 |---------|